-V. GexSi1-x/Si BANDSTRUCTURE AND BAND ALIGNMENT The above findings solve the first part of the silicon-based heterostructure problem: the identification of a semiconductor pairing that is viable on crystallographic and doping grounds.
+V. Ge_xSi{1-x}/Si BANDSTRUCTURE AND BAND ALIGNMENT The above findings solve the first part of the silicon-based heterostructure problem: the identification of a semiconductor pairing that is viable on crystallographic and doping grounds.
 The second requirement is that the semiconductors have bandstructure differences large enough that free carriers will be strongly affected.
 The early bandgap measurements of Fig. 4 left this point in doubt.
-Fortunately, synthesis of these much thicker $Ge_xSi{1-x}/Si$ strained layers permitted the first measurements of strained layer bandgap and band alignment.
+Fortunately, synthesis of these much thicker $Ge_x Si{1-x}/Si$ strained layers permitted the first measurements of strained layer bandgap and band alignment.
 Because these layers contain distortions comparable to that which would be achieved by applied pressures of 100 000 atm, it was predicted [31] that they might have a bandgap radically narrower than that of the bulk, undistorted alloys.
-Optical absorption measurements [32] on $Ge_xSi{1-x}/Si$ photodiodes confirmed these calculations as indicated by the data points of Fig. 4.
+Optical absorption measurements [32] on $Ge_x Si{1-x}/Si$ photodiodes confirmed these calculations as indicated by the data points of Fig. 4.
 The lower (more device relevant) band of strained data can be approximated by the relationship:

-$$E_a(x,T) = E_o(T) - 0.96x + 0.43x^2 - 0.17x^3$$ (eV) (1)
+$$E_q(x,T) = E_o(T) - 0.96x + 0.43x^2 - 0.17x^3$$ (eV) (1)

-where $E_g$ is the difference between the lowest lying conduction bandedge and highest valence bandedge for an alloy layer, $\operatorname{Ge}x\operatorname{Si}{1-x}$ , strained to grow on an unstrained Si layer (or substrate), and $E_o(T)$ is the bandgap of bulk Si (1.17 eV at 90 K or 1.12 eV at room temperature).
-This equation shows that a $\operatorname{Ge}x\operatorname{Si}{1-x}/\operatorname{Si}$ heterojunction with as little as 10%-20% Ge will have a net bandgap difference approaching 200 meV (or 8 times kT at room temperature)
+where E_g is the difference between the lowest lying conduction bandedge and highest valence bandedge for an alloy layer, $Ge_x Si{1-x}$, strained to grow on an unstrained Si layer (or substrate), and $E_o(T)$ is the bandgap of bulk Si (1.17 eV at 90 K or 1.12 eV at room temperature).
+This equation shows that a $Ge_x Si{1-x}/Si$ heterojunction with as little as 10%-20% Ge will have a net bandgap difference approaching 200 meV (or 8 times kT at room temperature)

 Fig. 6.
-Limits of strained layer (defect-free) growth for $\operatorname{Ge}x\operatorname{Si}{1-x}/\operatorname{Si}$ on (100) Si.
+Limits of strained layer (defect-free) growth for $Ge_x Si{1-x}/Si$ on (100) Si.
 Top Right: those thicknesses for which layer thickness and/or Ge fraction is too large to be accommodated purely by strain and misfit dislocations form.
 Center: configurations in which strained layer growth can be produced at low temperatures but for which strain is metastable and relaxation may ultimately occur upon extended thermal processing.
-Bottom Left: configurations for which strained layer growth is the lowest energy state and for which dislocations will not form.
+Bottom Left: configurations for which dislocations will not form.
 Upper limit of this equilibrium domain is based on calculations which differ slightly based on underlying assumptions.